 Allergic Contact Dermatitis

 Allergic contact dermatitis occurs when the skin develops an allergic reaction after being exposed to a foreign substance.
 This causes the body to release inflammatory chemicals that can make the skin feel itchy and irritated.
+Even if you have been exposed to a chemical or product for many years, your body can still become allergic at any time.

 Common causes of allergic contact dermatitis include:

-- jewelry such as nickel or gold
+- jewelry made from nickel or gold

 - latex gloves